karthi1953/karthi1953/README.md

 I'm a B.Tech student in **Artificial Intelligence & Data Science** who enjoys building real-world web applications and learning how AI fits into practical products.

-I focus on writing clean code, understanding systems end-to-end, and continuously improving as a developer.

 ---

 ## 🚀 What I Do